 If you are not a resident in Ireland, read our post on Tax Requirements For Non-Resident Landlords In Ireland.
 We also recommend reading our tips for first-time landlords if you are new to all of this.

-Tax isn’t always straightforward and will vary depending on your personal situation.
+Irish tax isn’t always straightforward and will vary depending on your personal situation.
 Add rental income into the mix, and things can easily become confusing.
 For peace of mind that your tax return has been completed as it should (and that you’ve saved as much money as possible), we would always recommend working with an experienced accountant.
-This will not only get you the best results but will also cut down on any unnecessary stress in filling out the tax return yourself.
+This will not only get you the best results but will also cut down on any unnecessary stress in filling out the tax return for rental income profit yourself.

-At SCK Property, we have a team of in-house accountants who are well versed in Irish tax laws and can provide you expert advice.
+At SCK Property, we have a team of in-house accountants who are well versed in rental income and Irish tax laws.
+They can provide you expert advice.
 If you opt for our all-in property management package, we will even include your annual tax return at no extra cost.
 To find out more, you can take a look at our property management pricing or head over to our contact page to get in touch directly.